Here are 10 projects I want to gush about:

 Here’s a video showing a more sprawling look at our setup!

 And here’s a pair of links to both our filmed production and the slapdash live encore we did.
-Or, if you just want a taste, here’s a trailer.
+Or, if you just want a taste, here’s the trailer:

 The quintessential Summer Blockbuster, told by the man who lived it, from the Alzheimer's wing of his nursing home.

 Growing up on an island, watching JAWS every summer was a staple of childhood.
-It’s a story that deeply resonates with me.
-But it’s a story that also sounds like complete bullshit if you weren’t on that boat.
+It’s a story that makes up as much of my identity as pretty much anything else.
+But it also sounds like complete bullshit if you weren’t on that boat.
+A shark sunk your boat?
+And then it exploded?

-… Oh, and we totally build the Orca out of stuff you’d find in a nursing home.
+… Oh, and a recreation of the Orca made out of stuff you’d find in a nursing home.

 Dylan grew up hearing the story from her grandfather: the summer of the attacks, his adventure at sea, that final, deadly confrontation.
 But his memory is failing, and his tales don't match the town's memory of their alcoholic Chief of Police who disappeared one summer to hunt "sea monsters."